 How Herpes On Gums Affects Your Oral Care

-Dentists can generally identify herpes on gums without special tests, and diagnose it by inspecting your gum tissue.
-Nonetheless, diagnostic tests may be a good idea if your dentist is concerned you have another STD or condition with similar symptoms.
-In this case, he or she may take a small sample of the tissue from your sores and have it tested for other types of viral or bacterial infections.
-A biopsy may also be performed if your dentist suspects the sores are cancerous.
+To get a confirmed diagnosis of HSV-1 or the presence of Gingivostomatitis, a dental professional will inspect your gums.
+They can generally identify oral herpes without special tests.
+Even so, diagnostic tests may be a good idea if your dental professional is concerned you could have an STD or condition with similar symptoms.
+In this case, they may take a small sample of the tissue from your sores and have it tested for other types of viral or bacterial infections.
+Your dentist may perform a biopsy if they suspect the sores are cancerous.

 As noted by Medline Plus, your child's cold sores should disappear within ten days without treatment.
 During this time, your dentist may recommend using an over-the-counter desensitizing agent to ease the pain as you recover.
 You may also be given a prescription for an antiviral medication to further shorten the outbreak of these sores.
 Let sores heal without picking them and to apply a cold compress to relieve irritation.

 According to the American Academy of Pediatrics, the recurrence of oral herpes is dependent on many factors.
 Some children, after their initial herpes outbreak, may never experience symptoms again.
 At the same time, stressors like exposure to intense temperatures, illness, poor diet, dehydration, fatigue, and breaks in the skin can cause the symptoms of oral herpes to reappear.

 As always, it's essential to continue a good oral health regimen even while you recover from an uncomfortable virus.
 If your gums are irritated, switching to a toothbrush with soft bristles will prevent further aggravation.
 Remember to be gentle on your mouth and know that these painful yet common symptoms will pass.